commschamp/comms_protocols_cpp_src/text/transport/head.md

 chunk.
 One of the chunks, which is responsible for processing the `PAYLOAD` will receive the class of the message interface as a template parameter, will retrieve the information of the iterators' types, and redefine them as its internal types.
-Also this class will define the type of the message interface as its internal `Message` type.
+Also, this class will define the type of the message interface as its internal `Message` type.
 All other wrapping chunk classes will reuse the same information.